 - Surgical procedures have limitations: A ventriculostomy procedure works only if the swelling is caused by blockage of ventricles.
 For other reasons, shunt procedure is the only choice.
 Shunt surgery requires elaborate preparations such as making the baby fast for six hours before the surgery.
 After the operation, the baby needs to lay in bed and not move for 24 hours.
 The total hospital stay can last for up to three days.
 All this can be overwhelming and painful for the little one.

 - Long-term follow-up is mandatory: Shunts need to be inspected and changed periodically.
 The performance of the valve has to be monitored at set intervals by the doctor.
-An average shunt can last for five years, but the replacement interval can vary depending on the severity of the condition and the doctor’s recommendations.

 - High chances of complications: Shunt valves are prone to mechanical failures, overtraining, underdraining, and blockage.
 Bacterial infections after surgery are quite likely to happen within the first three months.
 There is 30% chance of a shunt failure in the first year after surgery.
 Even a minor infection or problem makes it imperative to replace the entire shunt system.
 Moreover, ventriculostomy can cause bleeding inside the brain, leading to severe pain.